realworldocaml/mdx/test/bin/mdx-test/failure/block-type-value/test-case.md

-This tests that erros are properly reported when the `block-type` label is misused.
+This tests that erros are properly reported when the `type` label is misused.

 It requires a value